cotica/capstone/README.md

 - - -
 ## Metrics and evaluation

-Using the Amazon [product API](https://pypi.org/project/python-amazon-product-api/0.2.5/), we will generate some product recommendations for my test set, and then compare against ones recommended by Amazon itself (on my homepage).
+Using a sample from the Amazon product catalog, we will generate some product recommendations for my test set, and then compare against ones recommended by Amazon itself (on my homepage).
 We will iterate through this 25 times.

 We will then see if I and / or my classmates or family members would actually accept those recommendations both from: